JiriBilek/ESP_ATMod/README.md

 ## Status

-The firmware is still in work-in-progress state.
-It has been tested and is running on my devices but there might be deviations from the expected behaviour.
+The firmware is being used in my projects for more than a year in 24x7 mode.
 My testing environment uses the built-in [Arduino WifiEsp library](https://github.com/bportaluri/WiFiEsp) and also the newer [WiFiEspAT library](https://github.com/jandrassy/WiFiEspAT).

 ## The Future